 He says that the Nuss procedure only moves the sternum forward.
 Often it lifts the costal margin and gets the flare reduced.
 In some people, it disappears.
 Very rarely, when rib flaring is terrible, it will require bracing to suppress the coastal flare.

 Dr. Musfata Yüksel and his team fixed flared ribs only with surgery in the past.
 He says that they were removing displaced parts of the rib cage completely.
-They thought that the weakening of the thorax didn’t harm the patient.
-However, the introduction of the bandage treatment changed everything for younger patients.

 Dr. Musfata Yüksel still fixes protruding ribs with surgery, but only if the patient is older and whose problems can’t be fixed with the bandage method.

 Dr. Antonio Vendrami Malucelli noted that 50% of all pectus patients had flared ribs.
 Because of that, patients looked as if they had prominent bellies.
-He evaluated more than 2,400 patients and completed 460 surgeries for all pectus deformities.

 Dr. Malucelli and his coworkers created a specific surgery that solved pectus excavatum and flared ribs to treat these patients.
 This is called the Malucelli Surgery, which can be done in males and females.
-The surgery is done in conjunction with a plastic surgeon on the team.

 The Nuss procedure is most suitable for patients with symmetrical pectus excavatum that don’t have considerable rib flare.
 Patients can still undergo Nuss surgery but may not see a satisfactory reduction in the flaring.